 'Infinito Campari' is a complex piece, consisting of two elements: a work of landscape art, the Labirinto Telescopico (Telescopic Labyrinth), and, within it, a monumental sculpture in Carrara marble.
 The Labirinto Telescopico has a surface area of 320 sq.m. and consists of the monogram CG, the initials of Campari Group, which together create the symbol for infinity: this monogram houses at its centre the marble structure, a dynamic and open geometric shape which recalls a sphere with a diameter of 2.50 m.
 The sculpture was made from a single block of white Carrara marble weighing 74 tons.
-The work, which is inspired by the orange peel which wraps around Cappiello's 'Lo Spiritello', consists of two circles which houses a bottle of Campari Bitter: the beating and secret heart of 'Infinito Campari'.
+The work, which is inspired by the orange peel which wraps around Cappiello's 'Lo Spiritello', consists of two circles which again represent an intertwined C and G. Inside the marble work there is a special sealed niche which houses a bottle of Campari Bitter: the beating and secret heart of 'Infinito Campari'.
 Celebrating its first 160 years at a time of great global difficulty, Campari Group thus renewed its commitment to its own people, to the communities and local areas where it has established its operations, without abandoning the spirit of optimism and the constant focus on the future which have always been hallmarks of Campari.